-The Breakthrough Prize Foundation announced that Howard Hughes Medical Institute (HHMI) investigator Jennifer A. Doudna of the University of California, Berkeley is among six scientists awarded the Breakthrough Prizes in Life Sciences, which honor transformative advances toward understanding living systems and extending human life.
+The Breakthrough Prize Foundation announcedexternal link, opens in a new tab that Howard Hughes Medical Institute (HHMI) investigator Jennifer A. Doudna of the University of California, Berkeley is among six scientists awarded the Breakthrough Prizes in Life Sciences, which honor transformative advances toward understanding living systems and extending human life.

 The Breakthrough Prizes recognize pioneering work in physics and genetics, cosmology, and neurology and mathematics.
 Each prize carries an award of $3 million.
-Live streaming of the Breakthrough Prize in Life Sciences Symposium at Stanford University will begin at 9 a.m., PST, today.
+Live streamingexternal link, opens in a new tab of the Breakthrough Prize in Life Sciences Symposium at Stanford University will begin at 9 a.m., PST, today.

 “The world faces many fundamental challenges today, and there are many amazing scientists, researchers and engineers helping us solve them,” said Mark Zuckerberg, a founder of the Breakthrough Prize Foundation and Facebook.
 “This year’s Breakthrough Prize winners have made discoveries that will help cure disease and move the world forward.
 They deserve to be recognized as heroes.”